 - Two doses of Varicella Vaccine*(Chicken pox).
 Doses given at least 4 weeks apart.

 - Pneumococcal vaccine if indicated

-*Laboratory proof of immunity is acceptable for MMR, Hepatitis B and Varicella requirements.
-Reliable history of varicella documented by a healthcare provider or birth before 1980 in the US is acceptable for the varicella requirement.
-Birth before 1957 in the US is acceptable for the MMR requirement.
+* Laboratory proof of immunity is acceptable for MMR, hepatitis B, and varicella requirements.
+Reliable history of varicella documented by a health care provider or birth before 1980 in the United States is acceptable for the varicella requirement.
+Birth before 1957 in the U.S. is acceptable for the MMR requirement.

 It is best to complete your immunizations before coming to school.